kristianmandrup/schema-to-yup/Readme.md

 Build a Yup schema from a JSON Schema, GraphQL schema (type definition) or any other similar type/class and field/properties model or schema :)

-## Update

-Release `1.9.10` and later of `schema-to-yup` fixes a bunch of issues including validation of complex nested schemas and proper handling of `required` vs `notRequired` including passing a `mode` configuration for fine control.
-It also fixes certain related error message issues for certain constraints (such as `required`).

-The library now also includes a typings file so it should work nicely with TypeScript.

-In the near future (`2.0.0` release) we will include a separate constraint builder infrastructure and more flexible/configurable infastructure in general.
-This will decouple the JSON to schema to validation type rules from the instantiation of each type validator, making it trivial to support other validators and maintain/develop each separately.

 ## Schemas

 - [AJV: JSON Schema keywords](https://ajv.js.org/keywords.html)